About this project

 In November 2023, the Province of BC introduced new legislation (Bill 44) with the intent of addressing affordability by creating more housing supply.
 The legislation mandates that municipalities permit the construction of 3 to 6 dwelling units on all lots zoned for single- and two-family uses in the form of small-scale multi-unit housing (SSMUH).

 To comply with the new provincial housing legislation, the City amended the Zoning Bylaw to consolidate the 12 existing R-Districts into one new R1 SSMUH District.
-The new regulations were adopted by Council on June 10, 2024, with an effective date of July 1, 2024 to meet provincial deadlines.
+The new regulations went into effect on July 1, 2024, in accordance with provincial deadlines.
 See our Summary of the R1 SSMUH District Regulations for more information.

 The City is now accepting development applications under the new regulations.
 More information on the application process for SSMUH is available on our New Home Construction webpage.
 Visit Development Funding Program for details on development and amenity cost charges and associated rates.